kuijjerlab/PySNAIL/README.md

 ```

 ### Example Dataset
-Caiman comes with one example dataset for the users.
-It can be found under the following directories.
-The `expression.tsv` contains 10,000 randomly selected genes from [the Mouse ENCODE Project Consortium](https://www.encodeproject.org/reference-epigenome-matrix/?type=Experiment&related_series.@type=ReferenceEpigenome&replicates.library.biosample.donor.organism.scientific_name=Mus+musculus).
+The CAIMAN packages includes an example dataset for users to test the method on.
+This can be found under the following directories.
+The `expression.tsv` contains expression levels for 10,000 randomly selected genes from [the Mouse ENCODE Project Consortium](https://www.encodeproject.org/reference-epigenome-matrix/?type=Experiment&related_series.@type=ReferenceEpigenome&replicates.library.biosample.donor.organism.scientific_name=Mus+musculus).
 ```bash
 $ test/expression.tsv
 $ test/groups.tsv
 ```

 ## Quick Start
-After installation, Caiman can be executed directly as a Python module using the following command:
+After installation, CAIMAN can be executed directly as a Python module using the following command:
 ```
 $ python3 -m caiman test/expression.tsv --groups test/groups.tsv --dist --outdir output
 ```